TechmongersNL/coders-network-api/README.md

 ## Introduction

 The Codaisseur Coders Network API is just a simple REST API.
 Sadly, it does not have a UI yet.
-Will you help use make it? :)
+Will you help us make it? :)

 ### Hello world